testdrivenio/django-social-auth/draft.md

 (.venv) $ python manage.py runserver
 ```

-Navigate to http://localhost:8000 and you should see the following screen,
+Navigate to http://localhost:8000, and you should see the following screen,

 ![django landing page](images/django-landing.png)

 ### Configure Django Allauth

-Now let's setup django allauth for our django app.
-Start by installing django allauth
+Now let's set up Django allauth for our Django app.
+Start by installing Django allauth

 ```bash
 (.venv) $ pip install django-allauth==0.44.0